drhsqlite/pikchr/doc/teardown01.md

 all the circles in this diagram to be the same size, so after sizing the first one to fit the text, line 05 sets the new default circle radius for all subsequent circles to be same as the first circle.
-This saves us from having to add a "fit" on every line.
-And it means that all of the circles will be of a uniform size, even if they contain varying amounts of text.
+This not only saves us from having to add a "fit" on every "circle" call, it means all circles will be of a uniform size despite containing varying amounts of text.

 ## Lines 06 through 13 - the bottom row of nodes

-After the initial node has been established, lines 06 through 13 create a sequence of nodes, C1, C2, C4, and C6, connected by arrows and moving to the right.
-The default layout direction for the graph is "right" so everything is placed automatically.
+After establishing the initial diagram node, lines 06 through 13 create a sequence of nodes, C1, C2, C4, and C6, connected by arrows and moving to the right.
+The default Pikchr layout direction is "right," so everything is placed automatically.

 ## Line 14 - drawing the first node of the first branch